-If your child must be absent for the day due to illness, professional appointment, or other legitimate reason, you must call the center before 8:30 am in order to excuse your child.
+If your child must be absent for the day due to illness, professional appointment, or other legitimate reason, you must notify the center in advance, or call during the absence day.
 Please call the center at (806) 765-2737 to report your child's absence.